ryan-mcclue/ryan-mcclue/src/knowledge.md

 Branch less programming is essentially SIMD

+Not memory bound is best case for hyper threading Hyper-threading useful in alleviating memory latency, e.g. one thread is waiting to get content from RAM, the other hyper-thread can execute
+However, as we are not memory bound (just going through pixel by pixel and not generating anything intermediate; will all probably stay in L1 cache), we are probably saturating the core's ALUs, so hyper-threading not as useful hyperthreading, architecture specific information becomes more important when in a situation where memory is constrained in relation to the cache (hyper-threads share same L1-L2 cache)
+Hyperthreads useful only if different execution unit Cpu reads memory from cache and ram in cache lines (due to programmer access patterns).
+Each item in cache set is cache line size

-Not memory bound is best case for hyper threading Intel speeds optimised for gpr arithmetic, boolean and flops
+Intel speeds optimised for gpr arithmetic, boolean and flops

 L1 can supply 2 cache lines per clock